Teresita de Castro: Appointment to the Supreme Court

-On October 16, 2007, the Judicial and Bar Council (JBC) announced the final nominees to the Associate Justice Cancio Garcia's vacant Supreme Court of the Philippines Associate Justice post.
-Teresita De Castro, Justices Edgardo Cruz and Martin Villarama, got 7 out of 8 votes, while Associate Justices Francisco Villaruz and Edilberto G. Sandoval and Labor Secretary Arturo D. Brion got 5 votes each (from the JBC).
-Under Philippine law, the President has 90 days to choose from among the final nominees.
+On October 16, 2007, the Judicial and Bar Council (JBC) announced the final nominees to the Associate Justice Cancio Garcia's vacant seat.
+Teresita De Castro, Justices Edgardo Cruz and Martin Villarama, got seven out of eight votes, while Associate Justices Francisco Villaruz and Edilberto G. Sandoval and Labor Secretary Arturo D. Brion got five votes each (from the JBC).
+Under Philippine law, the president has 90 days to choose from among the final nominees.

 Senator Jinggoy Estrada (son of Joseph), vowed to block the appointment to the Supreme Court of Sandiganbayan Justices Teresita de Castro and Francisco Villaruz, Jr. (who convicted his father – President Joseph Estrada).
 Jinggoy argued that: "Such a promotion would seem like a reward in exchange for the guilty verdict against the deposed President.
 We are convinced, then and now, that the special court created to exclusively try the case of President Estrada was established precisely to convict him, which is what exactly happened."

-De Castro was sworn before Chief Justice Reynato S. Puno on December 4, 2007.
+De Castro was sworn by Chief Justice Reynato S. Puno on December 4, 2007.
 Teresita de Castro stated: "Everything happens in God's time.
 I believe that my 34 years of service in the judiciary and a good track record make me qualified for this position."
 Immediately after being sworn in, she participated in her first en banc session.

-De Castro became controversial when she was the Sandiganbayan's Presiding Justice after her Division convicted former President Joseph Estrada for graft.
+De Castro became controversial when she was the Sandiganbayan's Presiding Justice after her division convicted former President Joseph Estrada for graft.
 Many believed that her decision was related to her subsequent appointment by former President Gloria Macapagal Arroyo as the 160th Associate Justice of the Supreme Court in 2007 in exchange of her favorable decision.